Does home insurance cover water leaks?

 For example, companies may pay for the cost of removing parts of your building to find an escape of water but they won't pay for your property to be repaired once the leak is sorted.

 Get a quote from smart insurer Neos.
 Neos's home cover comes with smart sensors that will alert you if you've got a leak by sending you a notification on your mobile phone.
-We've negotiated a deal with Neos where you get an Amazon Voucher of up to £85 when you buy home insurance from them.
-Get a quote here.

 You can also get a quote for Direct Line home insurance, which has created a 'home action plan' that will be put into action within 24-hours if you have a severe leak.

 Or check out our list of the best home insurance companies.
 Many have policies that cover leaks.